 The Arrowsmith Program is a cognitive program that offers students who have high intelligence but unrealised potential; a different pathway to try and overcome difficulties in traditional academic learning.

 Neuroplasticity in the Classroom

 Developed by Barbara Arrowsmith Young, after her own struggles with learning, the program is based on the application of neuroscience research and the premise that it is possible to address a range of learning roadblocks by identifying and strengthening cognitive capacities.

 Exercises are based on the premise of neuroplasticity, which is the brain’s ability to create and develop new neural pathways, through regularly engaging in challenging cognitive exercises.
 The principle of neuroplasticity has also been embedded in medical and sporting fields, with great success.

 At BBC, this classroom-based program is run by dedicated staff, trained specifically in the areas of education and neuroplasticity.
-It is delivered in an environment conducive to supporting boys to develop the cognitive tools required to become effective, confident and self-directed learners.
+It is delivered in an small size class environment conducive to supporting boys to develop the cognitive tools required to become effective, confident and self-directed learners.

 Boys who have participated in the BBC Arrowsmith Program have shown:

 - Improvements in memory for instructions and facts